NorwegianVeterinaryInstitute/NVIpackager/README.md

 `NVIpackager`provides tools to facilitate development of NVIverse packages.
 You should use ‘create\_NVIpkg\_skeleton’ to make a package skeleton in accord with NVIverse standards.
-For further development and maintainance there are tools for updating documentation and installing development versions.
+For further development and maintenance there are tools for updating documentation and installing development versions.
 The NVIpackager functions are to a large extent wrappers for devtools and usethis functions.
 In addition, the templates folder keeps templates for standard files like sections of README and